 "I never said…" Ron mumbled, and then shot her a wounded, betrayed look.

 "How did you meet him?"
 Harry asked suddenly, his green eyes sharp.

 Hermione tried not to squirm.
 "We thought it best if my parents went into hiding, considering the situation, so I've stayed for a little bit at Number Twelve.
 He's been staying there too, until school starts.
-He's transferring in."
+He's coming to Hogwarts."
 Her attention turned to Mrs. Weasley.
 "I didn't want to presume…"

 The woman smiled at her reassuringly.
 "That's very polite of you dear, but of course you would have been welcome here, I would hope you know that."

 Hermione ducked her head, not wanting to explain that she hadn't wanted to spend nearly the entirety of her summer at the Burrow.
 Tactfully, she inquired instead, "We were planning to meet up at Flourish and Blotts—do you mind horribly?"

 "No, dear, of course not."
 She patted Hermione's shoulder and reached for the Floo pot, handing out small handfuls to each of them.
 "We can invite him and whomever is accompanying him along for lunch with the Browns!
 Won't that be lovely!"